 The museum consists of the USS Yorktown aircraft carrier, USS Laffey destroyer, USS Clamagore submarine, and the Vietnam Experience exhibit.
 All exhibits are very hands-on and we all had a great time walking through each.

 Charleston Water Taxi

 If you want, you can take a water taxi from Charleston Waterfront Park to Patriots Point instead of driving.
-Tickets for the taxi are $12 dollars (children 4 and under are free) and are good all day.
+Tickets for the taxi are $12 dollars and are good all day.
 The taxi has four stops you can take for the price, including: Patriots Point, the aquarium, Waterfront Park, and the Charleston Harbor Resort and Marina.
 It was a nice, relaxing way to travel and a fun way to enjoy a different view of the city.

 Do: Make lunch plans so you don’t get hangry.
 We ended up leaving before we saw everything because we didn’t plan out our meals accordingly.
 Note: the museum does have a concession stand if you want to buy lunch there.
 I also think you can bring a sack lunch if you are better at planning than we are.

 Don’t: Plan your visit at the end of the school year, when everyone is taking a field trip here and teachers are at their wits end and have given up on disciplining their students…unless you enjoy getting trampled on by unruly children.
 We nearly got run over on several occasions.